James Cromwell: Career

 Cromwell's first television performance was in a 1974 episode of The Rockford Files playing Terry, a tennis instructor.
 A few weeks later, he began a recurring role as Stretch Cunningham on All in the Family.
 In 1975, he took his first lead role on television as Bill Lewis in the short-lived Hot l Baltimore, and appeared on M*A*S*H as Captain Leo Bardonaro in the episode "Last Laugh".
 A year later, he made his film debut in Neil Simon's classic detective spoof Murder by Death.
-Cromwell portrayed four different characters in four episodes of Barney Miller (1977-1981).

-In 1977 he appeared in Three's Company episode- "Chrissy's Night Out" as Detective Lannigan.
+Cromwell portrayed four different characters in four episodes of Barney Miller (1977–1981).
+In 1977, he appeared in the Three's Company episode "Chrissy's Night Out" as Detective Lannigan.

 In 1980, Cromwell guest-starred in the two-part episode "Laura Ingalls Wilder" of the long-running television series Little House on the Prairie.
 He played Harve Miller, one of Almanzo Wilder's old friends.

-While Cromwell continued with regular television work throughout the 1980s, he made appearances in films with supporting roles in Tank and Revenge of the Nerds (both 1984).
-He guest starred on the sitcom Night Court, playing a mental patient, along with Kevin Peter Hall.
-He had starring roles in the critically acclaimed films Babe (1995), The People vs. Larry Flynt (1996), The Education of Little Tree (1997), L.A.
-Confidential (1997), The Green Mile (1999), The General's Daughter, (1999) and Snow Falling on Cedars (1999).
+While Cromwell continued with regular television work throughout the 1980s, he made appearances in films with supporting roles in Tank, Revenge of the Nerds, and Oh, God!
+You Devil (all 1984).
+He guest-starred on the sitcom Night Court, playing a mental patient, along with Kevin Peter Hall.
+He had a starring role in the critically acclaimed film Babe (1995), for which he received a nomination for the Academy Award for Best Supporting Actor, and reprised his role in the sequel, Babe: Pig in the City (1998).
+Subsequent roles included Eraser (1996), The People vs. Larry Flynt (1996), The Education of Little Tree (1997), L.A.
+Confidential (1997), Deep Impact (1998), The Green Mile (1999), The General's Daughter, (1999), Snow Falling on Cedars (1999), Space Cowboys (2000), The Sum of All Fears (2002), I, Robot (2004), and The Longest Yard (2005).
+He also voiced the Colonel in DreamWorks' Spirit: Stallion of the Cimarron (2002).

 Cromwell's first Star Trek role was on Star Trek: The Next Generation in 1990, in the season 3 episode "The Hunted", followed by the 1993 episode "Birthright, Part 1" as Jaglom Shrek.
 He also played Dr. Zefram Cochrane in Star Trek: First Contact (1996), the Star Trek: Enterprise pilot episode "Broken Bow", and the 2022 Star Trek: Lower Decks season 3 premiere episode, "Grounded".
 The Star Trek: Enterprise episode "In a Mirror, Darkly" reused some of the First Contact footage.
-Cromwell appeared in another Star Trek role on the television series Deep Space Nine, in the episode "Starship Down" as Hanok.
-He also voiced the Colonel in DreamWorks' Spirit: Stallion of the Cimarron.
+Cromwell also appeared in a Star Trek: Deep Space Nine episode, "Starship Down", as Hanok.